Creeping Blue Spruce

 A spreading and trailing shrub, very unlike the species; features dusty blue pointy needles, tends to crawl along the ground and over rocks or walls; durable and hardy, an excellent choice for detail use in the garden

-Creeping Blue Spruce has attractive blue foliage which emerges silvery blue in spring.
+Creeping Blue Spruce is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive blue evergreen foliage which emerges silvery blue in spring.
 The needles are highly ornamental and remain blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Creeping Blue Spruce is a dense multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.